kitnil/awesome/README.md

 ## JavaScript

+- [gopassbridge](https://github.com/gopasspw/gopassbridge) - A web extension for firefox and chrome to insert login credentials from gopass
 - [dockerfilelint](https://github.com/replicatedhq/dockerfilelint) - An opinionated Dockerfile linter.
 - [play-with](https://github.com/grmat/play-with) - WebExtension to open a video stream on a web page with an external player.
 - [torrent-mount](https://github.com/mafintosh/torrent-mount) - Mount a torrent (or magnet link) as a filesystem in real time using torrent-stream and fuse.
 AKA MAD SCIENCE!